oroinc/documentation/backend/scopes/index.rst

             - { name: oro_scope.provider, scopeType: web_content, priority: 200 }

-.. note:: The same provider can be used in many scope types.
+.. note:: You can use the same provider in many scope types.

 .. _scopes-use-context:

 Use Context
 -----------

-When you need to find a scope based on the information that differs from the current context, you can pass the custom context (array or object) as a second parameter of the *find* and *findOrCreate* method.
+When you need to find a scope based on the information that differs from the current context, you can pass the custom context (array or object) as a second parameter of the *find* and *findOrCreate* methods.

 .. _scopes-scope-operations: